apache/accumulo-website/pages/how-to-contribute.md

 * **Build resources** - [Jenkins][jenkins]
 * **Releases** - [Making a release][making], [Verifying a release][verifying]
 * **Confluence** - [Accumulo Confluence Space][confluence] provides a collaboration space for design documents.
-If you would like write access, please send a request to `dev@accumulo.apache.org` with your Confluence username.
+If you require write access, please [contact us][contact] with your Confluence username and request details.

 For more information, see the [contributor guide](/contributors-guide/).